haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 20 (+5)
 CHA
 20 (+5)
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 261

 Saving Throws Wis +9, Cha +9
 Skills Insight +9, Perception +9
 Damage Resistances radiant; bludgeoning, piercing, and slashing from nonmagical attacks